Xiaobo-Ma/xiaobo-ma.github.io/_pages/about.md

 News
 ======
+* 2022/08：My research is featured as **2023 Transportation Research Board 102nd Annual Meeting Spotlight of AI Research: Explainable AI**.

-* 2022/04：I am honored to be featured as one of the National Institute for Transportation and Communities Student Spotlights.
+* 2022/04：I am honored to be featured as one of **the National Institute for Transportation and Communities Student Spotlights**.

-* 2022/03：I am honored to be featured as one of the ITE Mountain District Student Member Spotlights in the Mountain District ITE Quarterly Magazine - The Summit!
+* 2022/03：I am honored to be featured as one of **the ITE Mountain District Student Member Spotlights** in the Mountain District ITE Quarterly Magazine - The Summit!

 * 2022/03：I am honored to receive the **Jenny L. Grote Student Leadership Award**.This is an individual award meant to recognize students who have made substantial contributions to ITE and/or the transportation industry in Arizona.